 - /s Session letter of session to stop.
 The syntax is /s=session-letter.
 This is optional.
-If omitted, the first available session letter is used. - /all Stops all sessions - /q Quiet mode.
+If omitted, the first available session letter is used. - /all Stops all sessions - /NCE Stops all or specific session without confirmation, even if the confirmation on exit or exit all option are set. - /q Quiet mode.
 In quiet mode, PCOMSTOP does not write any messages to stdout. - /?
 Displays help information.